Table of Contents

 Is Jenkins actually bad at testing, or is it just a configuration problem?

-Which platform supports more testing frameworks?
+Which Jenkins alternative supports the most testing frameworks?

 About Testkube

-Testkube is a cloud-native continuous testing platform for Kubernetes.
-It runs tests directly in your clusters, works with any CI/CD system, and supports every testing tool your team uses.
+Testkube is the open testing platform for AI-driven engineering teams.
+It runs tests directly in your Kubernetes clusters, works with any CI/CD system, and supports every testing tool your team uses.
 By removing CI/CD bottlenecks, Testkube helps teams ship faster with confidence.

-Explore the sandbox to see Testkube in action.
+Get Started with a trial to see Testkube in action.